dkgaraujo/brazilianbanks/README.md

 ```

 ## Usage
-The function `available_quarters()` returns a vector with all the quarters for which there is available data.
+The function `all_available_quarters()` returns a vector with all the quarters for which there is available data.
 I suggest you run this function first, in particular to check what the most recent quarter is.

 The main function is `get_bank_stats()`.
 It returns a tibble data frame with the panel data:

 ```
 library(brazilianbanks)

-quarters <- available_quarters()
+quarters <- all_available_quarters()
 bank_df <- get_bank_stats(yyyymm_start = 201903, yyyymm_end = max(quarters))
 ```